louislau1129/louislau1129.github.io/_pages/about.md

 Future Plans
 ======
-[ ]  Record my research plan & progress, paper reading and sharing thoughts.
+- Record my research plan & progress, paper reading and sharing thoughts.
+- Refer to the `Blog` Tab.

 For more info